-Where children leave the school or college, the Designated Safeguarding Lead should ensure their safeguarding file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This allows the new school or college to have support in place for when the child arrives.
+Where children leave the school, and there is confirmation that they have been enrolled at a new school, the Designated Safeguarding Lead should ensure their safeguarding file is transferred to the new school as soon as possible.
+This must within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This allows the new school to have support in place for when the child arrives.
 See the Cheshire East Record Keeping Guidance.